diced/zipline-docs/docs/guides/uploaders/flameshot.md

 ## DIY

 To upload files using flameshot we will use a script.
-Replace $TOKEN and $HOST with your own values, you probably know how to do this if you use linux.
+Replace $TOKEN and $HOST with your own values.

 ```shell title="ss.sh"
 DATE=$(date '+%h_%Y_%d_%I_%m_%S.png');